-- IT expense this relates to software licenses and services for support and maintenance of the Authority's contribution software system.
-The amount decreased in 2023 due to less use of outside services and the adoption of GASB 96.
-For fiscal year 2022, the total amounts to \$3.2 million as compared to \$0.8 million at the period end June 30, 2021.
-The increase is due to a full year of annual support for the system in fiscal year 2022.
-During the prior period, the system was active less than six months. - Contracted services the line item relates to third party service providers that assist in the general operation of the Authority.
+- IT expense This relates to software licenses and services for support and maintenance of the Authority's contribution software system. - Contracted services This line item relates to third party service providers that assist in the general operation of the Authority.
 Such expenses of the Authority include auditor, actuary, administrative support from related parties, and contact center for public inquiries, among others.